klho/FLAM/index.md

 help rskelf
 ```

-which should display the documentation for ``rskelf``:
+which should display the documentation for `rskelf`:

 ```
 RSKELF  Recursive skeletonization factorization.

     The recursive skeletonization factorization  % ...
 ```

 Other functions are similarly documented.

 All of the algorithms listed in the preamble are accompanied by extensive tests demonstrating their usage and performance.
+As an example, consider `ie_circle.m` inside `FLAM/rskelf/test`, which solves a second-kind boundary IE on the unit circle.
+Briefly, the IE is derived from an underlying Laplace DE:

+    Δu(x) = 0     for  x ∊  Ω
+     u(x) = f(x)  for  x ∊ ∂Ω

+on the unit disk `Ω` by writing the solution as a double-layer potential `u(x) = D[σ](x)` over an unknown surface density `σ`, where `D` is a convolution against the normal derivative of the Green's function.
+This representation satisfies the DE in the interior by construction; matching the boundary condition then gives the IE `Aσ = f`, where, in operator notation, `A = -1/2*I + D` for `D` now understood in the principal value sense.
+The matrix `A` is *fully dense* and thus can be very challenging to solve directly using conventional techniques.
+The purpose of this example is to demonstrate that in fact we can do so very efficiently, in linear time, by exploiting the inherent structure in `A`.

-As an example, consider ``ie_circle.m`` inside ``FLAM/rskelf/test``, which solves a second-kind boundary IE on the unit circle.
-This test is actually written as a function, with parameters to set the number of discretization points, compression accuracy, symmetry properties, etc.; sensible defaults are provided for any omitted arguments.
+As with all tests, `ie_circle` is actually written as a function, with parameters to set the number of discretization points, compression accuracy, symmetry properties, etc.; sensible defaults are provided for any omitted arguments.
 Please see the test file for more information.

-Running ``ie_circle`` then gives, e.g.:
+Running `ie_circle` then gives, e.g.:

 ```
 >> cd rskelf/test